 About this release

-Between April and October 2024, Public Health Scotland (PHS) will update the interactive dashboard and provide a narrative report once a month.
-The dashboard update and narrative report will be produced on 13 June 2024, 11 July 2024, 8 August 2024 and 5 September 2024.
+Between 24 April and 9 October 2025, PHS are reducing the frequency of the Viral respiratory diseases (including influenza and COVID-19) in Scotland narrative report to monthly.
+PHS will move to weekly dashboard only updates for respiratory infection and COVID-19 surveillance.
 This approach aligns to the pre-pandemic one for respiratory pathogens, which typically follow a seasonal pattern.
-PHS will continue to monitor COVID-19 and other respiratory infection levels and reinstate the weekly narrative report before September 2024 if necessary.
+PHS will continue to monitor COVID-19 and other respiratory infection levels and reinstate the weekly narrative report before 9 October 2025 if necessary.

 Main Points

-• All-cause excess mortality for week 16 (week ending 21 April 2024, the latest week not impacted by reporting delays) remained at Baseline activity level overall and for all age groups.
+• All-cause excess mortality for week 9 (the latest week not impacted by reporting delays) remained at baseline overall and across age groups.

 Further information